Anthropocene Household

 The Path Forward

-The data collected through the lead testing kits contributes to the IUPUI Center for Urban Health’s Map My Environment website, which provides up-to-date information on pollution in various urban communities around the country.
+The data collected through the lead testing kits contributes to the IUI Center for Urban Health’s Map My Environment website, which provides up-to-date information on pollution in various urban communities around the country.

 While still in its early stages, the Anthropocene Household project is establishing relationships with Indianapolis community partners, developing a powerful structure for community engagement while also helping Hoosiers identify an immediate threat to their livelihood.
 Similar initiatives have sprouted in places like Muncie, and a partnership with Notre Dame has expanded the distribution sites of lead testing kits in the state.
 The research team is currently working to identify corporate partners to help further expand the project to other parts of the Midwest.